MicroEJ/docs/VEEPortingGuide/uiDrawings.rst

       }
    }

-This implementation has to follow the same rules than the custom MicroUI drawings implementation: see :ref:`section_drawings_sim_custom`.
+This implementation has to follow the same rules as the custom MicroUI drawings implementation: see :ref:`section_drawings_sim_custom`.

 .. _section.veeport.ui.drawings.drawing_logs: